Uniform

-Students at Onewhero Area School are expected to wear the uniform determined by the board, and parents are expected to support the school in upholding the school’s uniform regulations.
+Students at Onewhero Area School are expected to wear the uniform determined by the board, and parents are expected to support the school in upholding uniform regulations.

-Students at Onewhero Area School have an attractive uniform.
-The decision to have a regulation uniform is supported by the majority of parents and students.
+Onewhero Area School has an attractive uniform, and the decision to maintain a regulation uniform is supported by the majority of parents and students.

 - Royal blue school polo shirt